JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Installation.md

 # Installation
-This library can be added to your Xcode or SPM project.
+This library can be added to your Xcode or SwiftPM project.

 ## Adding to Xcode Project
 When adding this library to your Xcode project use the build-in dependency management as shown below.
 As URL to the git repo use `https://bitbucket.org/swift-projects/tbrestclientlib.git`.